 'We travelled overseas and my child was doing cannon-balls into the swimming pool counting in Japanese to 10 before jumping in the pool.
 The Japanese tourists were highly excited that he could do that at 4 years of age.'

 'I took him to a Lebanese restaurant, and he ordered his drink in Arabic (like the character does in the app, I think), and he used Thank you and Bye.
 And the waiter said his pronunciation was very good.
 Amazing.'

 '[My child] comes home keen to apply new words that he has learnt at school in the home context.
 He is even teaching his 2-year-old sister to count in French.
-He often describes things in French.'— Families from trial preschools, 2015
+He often describes things in French.'— Families participating in ELLA

 Watch ELLA in action